 Tags: convert, FreeFile Review, Freemake, freeware, Hamster Video, software, technology, video

 Sept.
-23, 2010 -This time, I’ve done a side-by-side comparison with two rising stars in video convertion.
+23, 2010 –This time, I’ve done a side-by-side comparison with two rising stars in video conversion.
 My personal acid test for video converters is taking a video from YouTube to a DVD with the fewest headaches.
 Freemake Video Converter passed that test with flying colors and Hamster Free Video Converter did not.
 While Hamster cannot output .VOB files for DVDs, Freemake converted 18 minutes of video and burned them to a DVD in 10 minutes – outstanding!
 The DVD was high quality, with a motion menu.

 For further testing, 4 videos (2 .FLVs and 2.MP4s) with various framerates and resolutions were batch converted.
 Both programs converted the 4 videos to high quality .AVIs against the clock.
 Hamster easily won this test, producing good quality .AVIs about 25% faster than Freemake at about half the size.